Medium rare beef tagliata recipe or Italian sliced steak served with pan-fried tomatoes.

 - Never use a fork to turn the steaks in the pan.
 Use tongs.

-- For more flavor you can add a couple of garlic cloves or/and rosemary sprigs to the pan.
+- You can add a couple of garlic cloves or/and rosemary sprigs to the pan for more flavor.

 I served the Italian steaks with cherry tomatoes, which were fried in the same pan.
 You can add them to the pan together with the meat and let them in the pan for a couple of minutes longer (or until done to your liking – soft and blistered but not mushy) while the tagliata is resting.